xiangyuYIN-Gerald/xiangyuYIN-Gerald.github.io/_pages/cv.md

 - Research area: Trustworthy AI; Adversarial Machine Learning
 - Supervisors: Dr. Wenjie Ruan; Prof. Jonathan Fieldsend
 - Later transferred to the University of Liverpool

-### University of California, Irvine, M.S. study in Computer Science (Sep 2020 – Jul 2021)
-- Note: Due to COVID-19 and U.S. Presidential Proclamation 10043 visa restrictions, in-person degree completion was not feasible at that stage.

 ### Beijing University of Posts and Telecommunications & Queen Mary University of London, B.Eng. and B.Management (Sep 2015 – Jun 2020)
 - Major: E-Commerce Engineering and Law (Joint Program)